HSF/hsf.github.io/organization/_posts/2021/2021-11-11-coordination.md

 #### ILCX

 Graeme gave an [HSF talk](https://agenda.linearcollider.org/event/9211/contributions/49168/) to the ILC community two weeks ago.
-Well received, with some discussion about if linear colliders really can share software with the LHC community (our answer: *yes, albeit that tracking and pattern matching algorithms are at a different working point to hadronic experiments, there is still a huge amount of potentially sharable software*).
+Well received, with some discussion about if linear colliders really can share software with the LHC community (our answer: *yes, albeit that tracking and pattern matching algorithms are at a different working point to hadronic experiments, there is still a huge amount of potentially shareable software*).

 #### Snowmass Small Experiments Workshop